yannik-cyber/nlp_weatherman/README.md

 discord server-invite link: https://discord.gg/fAt2BBXm (valid for 7 days)

+Modellfile: https://we.tl/t-3dVNurj1Ib (also valid for 7 days) Put this file into the directory of discord_bot.py

+If it doesn't work anymore please contact us.

 We develop a weather chatbot with NLP which can answer your wheather questions.

 The chatbot can classify the following intents: